OpenFabrics Management Framework

 In the Redfish model there is no notion of physical separation.
 Thus, a zone of memory, for instance, could be made up of 2 separate memory chunks that are routable to each other, yet are not located in the same endpoint.
 The model above depicts only the logical resources, not the physical connections.
 Redfish models the physical fabric topology by associating actual fabric ports and fabric links, as shown below:

-- In this Use Case, a client requests a fabric endpoint connection between a server and Fabric Attached Memory (FAM) with read/write permissions, no fabric encryption, while picking the connection with the lowest latency, highest bandwidth, and at least one redundant path in active/active mode.
+In this Use Case, a client requests a fabric endpoint connection between a server and Fabric Attached Memory (FAM) with read/write permissions, no fabric encryption, while picking the connection with the lowest latency, highest bandwidth, and at least one redundant path in active/active mode.

-Proof-of-Concept Using the Gen-Z Fabric
+Proof-of-Concept using the Gen-Z fabric

-The purpose of the proof-of-concept will be to allow a user to interface with a GUI to reach across a Gen-Z fabric and assemble combinations of Fabric Attached Memory.
+The purpose of the proof-of-concept is to allow a user to interface with a GUI to reach across a Gen-Z fabric and assemble combinations of Fabric Attached Memory.
 The OFMF provides means for clients to interact with the fabric.
 The clients consist of a User, a Fabric Attached Memory Manager, and a Composition Manager.

 In this Use Case, use a Redfish Composition to allocate a zone object to define a virtual, private network within a larger fabric.

 In this Use Case, use a Redfish Composition to interact with Slurm to define a zone of nodes within a larger fabric